vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 Whoa, this is an order of magnitude faster and `jit.dump` shows that it succeeded to find a trace for the whole callback.
 Usually there are a few aborted traces before it finds it, it's nothing to worry about.

+*Note* - Branches are not allowed in traces, so the compiler deals with it by spawning side traces.
+The [LuaJIT performance guide][luajit-perfguide] states that highly biased are *okay*, as the most likely branch is going to get compiled in the root trace.
+However here we can't presume anything about the branching.
+Have a look at the ["Tracing JITs and modern CPUs part 3"][luajit-badcase] for more information.

 Since we're close to the **8M** callbacks/s figure, we can have a look at the profile to fine tune the remaining slowdowns.